ClemSau/docker-and-kubernetes-course-notes/sections/3_building_custom_images_through_docker_server.md

 Then we build the image with the command `docker build .`

 Which return an id you can the run with `docker run {image_id}`

+Except during the first step (`FROM alpine`), a temporary container is created, so the final image is formed with multiple layers saved from intermediate containers.